blkperl/blkperl.github.com/content/puppet/replace_ca_cert.md

 Our puppet ca cert was going to expire in about 18 hours so we set aside some time when no one else was working on other systems and madly searched the internet for tidbits of information to replace the cert.

-In our environment we have a Puppet CA Server, a puppetmaster, and puppetdb/dashboard server.
+In our environment we have a Puppet CA Server, a puppetmaster, and puppetdb/dashboard server and about 200 nix clients.

 Prep Work
 ---------